Explore the Agenda

 11:30 am Navigating Equipment & Fleet Electrification Adoption to Reduce Scope 1 Emissions on Construction Sites

-Sustainability Manager, Fortis Construction Inc
+Sustainability Manager, Fortis Construction

 • Understanding true equipment power needs to determine where electric and hybrid equipment can reliably perform